toosoft/hr/php/v2/readme.md

 * refactor the code of the ReturnOperation.php file to the best form in your opinion;
 * write in the comments a short summary of the code: the purpose of the code and its quality.

+#### Short Summary of the code
+This code is a fragment of an ecommerce site.
+It basically checks if a reseller credentials exist.
+If exists, It fetches the reseller credentials and emails a complaint from a client to the reseller.
+It also emails relevant responses to the site admin and the client.